-Figure 1 shows 6 alignments with inserts.
-The first 5 inserts are pointed out by (Zhou et al., 2020) and located near/around position 72, 150, 250, 445, 471 while the insert around 680 is pointed out by (Coutard et al., 2020) as a furin-like cleavage site with cleavage between R and S. Apart from insert 4 and 5, these inserts are all basic inserts.
+Fig. 1 shows six alignments with inserts.
+The first five inserts are pointed out by (Zhou et al., 2020) and located near/around position 72, 150, 250, 445 and 471, respectively, whereas the insert around 680 is pointed out by (Coutard et al., 2020) as a furin-like cleavage site with cleavage between R and S. Apart from inserts 4 and 5, these inserts are all basic inserts.
 The red arrows point out the basic amino acids.
 The green arrow and line point out the furin-like cleavage site.

 It has been recently suggested that new X-Ray crystallography can assist in one of our key investigations: the docking of spike with receptor.
-(Jian et al. 2020) Unfortunately we cannot agree.
-The Nature paper entitled "Structural Basis of Receptor Recognition by SARS-CoV-2" does not, in fact, represent a true structure of the Spike SARS-CoV-2 trimer apart from a modified part of the receptor binding motif (RBM).
-It uses the structure and the sequence for SARS-CoV-2 modified and inserted.
+(Shang et al., 2020) Unfortunately, we cannot agree.
+The Nature paper entitled 'Structural basis of receptor recognition by SARS-CoV-2' does not, in fact, represent a true structure of the spike SARS-CoV-2 trimer apart from a modified part of the receptor binding motif (RBM).
+It uses the structure and the sequence for SARS-CoV deposited on 1 August 2005 as the backbone and then creates a chimera with the RBM (437-508) of SARS-CoV-2 modified and inserted.
 This is a confusing structural determination, representing neither virus.
-The authors were keen to focus on the importance of the ACE-2 receptor: "we improved the ACE2-binding affinity of the chimeric RBD by keeping a short loop from the SARS-CoV RBM."
-But then four of the six new charged inserts (1,2,3 &6) outside the RBM were also excluded from their chimera, and the Cov-2 specific Cys538-Cys590 bridge which brings in additional charge from 526-560 (with pl=10.03) via the Cys391-Cys525 right next to the RBM.
+The authors were keen to focus on the importance of the ACE-2 receptor: 'we improved the ACE2binding affinity of the chimeric RBD by keeping a short loop from the SARS-CoV RBM'.
+But then four of the six new charged inserts (1, 2, 3 and 6) outside the RBM were also excluded from their chimera, and the Cov-2 specific Cys538-Cys590 bridge which brings in additional charge from 526-560 (with pI=10.03) via the Cys391-Cys525 right next to the RBM.

 By these excisions the very essence of the novel structure and functionalities of SARS-Cov-2, and hence of its general mode of action for infectivity, is obscured.
-Therefore using this structure from this paper would be quite misleading.
+Therefore, using this structure from this paper would be quite misleading.

-The SARS-CoV-2 3D structures have been usefully determined for SARS-CoV-2 trimer Spike protein by (Walls et al., 2020).
+The SARS-CoV-2 3D structures have been usefully determined for SARS-CoV-2 trimer spike protein by (Walls et al., 2020).